 I’ve made a lot of sewing mistakes that made items sit in my wardrobe instead of being worn.
 Today I’m going to go in depth on what I learned about how to sew clothing I’ll love and clothing you’ll love.

-Unworns: I just made that word up.
-But if you sew clothing you know exactly what I’m talking about.
+Unworns: I made that word up, but if you sew clothing you know exactly what I’m talking about.
 You sewed it, you like one or two things about it, but it sits in your closet UNWORN.
 Why is that?

-It doesn’t fit correctly. (too long above the bust, too short below the waist, it’s too tight in the sleeves, too loose on the waist, the neckline is too low, the back is too tight, etc)
+It doesn’t fit correctly.
+It’s too long above the bust, it’s too short below the waist, it’s too tight in the sleeves, it’s too loose on the waist, the neckline is too low, the back is too tight, etc.

 You like looking at the colors, but the colors actually don’t look good on you or “gasp” you just don’t like wearing those colors.
 You used the wrong fabric so it is too stiff when it’s supposed to drape, or it is too light when it’s supposed to have body.
 You have nothing in your closet to match with it.